grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 reservationInProgress.ToDto().Returns(expectedReservationDto);
 ```

-Of course, we don't have the `reservationInProgress` yet, so now we need to introduce it.
+Of course, we don't have the `reservationInProgress` yet, so we need to introduce it.
 As I explained earlier, this needs to be a mock, because otherwise, we wouldn't be able to call `Returns()` on it:

 ```csharp
 ///GIVEN